DevOps-Nirvana/aws-helm-multi-deploy/README.md

 # Kubernetes Helm Multi-Deploy

-> :warning: **This action's docker image is built at runtime.** Building takes ~1min in tests.
-For a pre-built version [see here](https://github.com/DevOps-Nirvana/aws-helm-multi-deploy-prebuilt).
+> :warning: **This action's docker image is built at runtime.**
+>
+> For a pre-built docker-based action with all dependencies included [see here](https://github.com/DevOps-Nirvana/aws-helm-multi-deploy-prebuilt)
+>
+> For a no-docker action which requies all dependencies be installed in the GitHub Docker [see here](https://github.com/DevOps-Nirvana/aws-helm-multi-deploy-nodocker)

 This GitHub Action will deploy all Helm chart folders inside a 'deployment' folder in your repository root.
 Useful for deploying multiple services that are in separate charts.
 For example: